Davidevlops/JS-DSA/numerical-algorithms.md

 #### Fast Exponentiation (Modular Exponentiation)

- n computational mathematics, directly calculating 𝑎 𝑏 a
+In computational mathematics, directly calculating 𝑎 𝑏 a